 Driver in deadly Texas crash charged with manslaughter

 Police Chief Chief Felix Sauceda said Alvarez was charged with eight counts of manslaughter and 10 counts of aggravated assault with a deadly weapon.
-Alvarez received bonds totalling $3.6 million.
-Officials are awaiting toxicology reports to determine whether Alvarez was intoxicated, Sauceda said.
+Officials are awaiting toxicology reports to determine whether Alvarez was intoxicated, Sauceda said, adding that there was no motive that he could discuss.

 The SUV ran a red light, lost control, flipped on its side and struck 18 people, Sauceda said at a news conference Monday morning.
 Six people died on the scene and 12 people were critically injured, he said.
 Officials have said the death toll later rose to eight.